Haircut (album): Critical reception

+Ron Wynn of AllMusic wrote that "Thorogood's work has never lost its edge because he avoids becoming indulgent or a parody, and continues to sound genuinely interested in and a fan of the tunes he's doing."
 The Windsor Star wrote that "the guitar-slinging motor mouth offers another round of stinging and rocking blues, featuring that consistently fat sound with which his band has made its trademark style."
 The Calgary Herald deemed Haircut "boogie blues and rock 'n' roll ...
-And, yep, he hasn`t changed a thing."
+And, yep, he hasn't changed a thing."
 The Colorado Springs Gazette-Telegraph opined that "since shtick is exactly what Thorogood's become reduced to, the only phrase that comes to mind listening to this is, 'get a real job'."
+Michael Kramer of Music Connection called "Get A Haircut", "an instant Thorogood standard, right up there with "Bad To The Bone" and "I Drink Alone"," but considered the rest of the album "a letdown", adding "Although his vocals and guitar are as good as ever, none of the other songs are particularly exciting or even catchy."